 The bedroom cleaning checklist is intended to guide you through the process of deep cleaning your bedroom.
-This is exactly what I do when I do my spring cleaning.
+This is exactly what I do when I do your spring cleaning.

-It’s laid up in a top-down fashion so you don’t move dust onto previously cleaned surfaces and have to re-clean them.
+It’s laid up in a top-down fashion so you don’t move dirt onto previously cleaned surfaces and have to re-clean them.

 While the checklist includes a decluttering phase, it is simply intended to remove surface clutter to make the cleaning process easier.
 It does not cover any other areas that would need to be addressed during a complete bedroom decluttering session.

 This bedroom cleaning checklist is meant for when you wish to thoroughly clean or spring clean the room.
-This does not have to be done every week.
-When I deep clean my bedroom, I generally forgo my weekly bedroom cleaning duties.
+This does not have to be done every like.
+When I deep clean your bedroom, I generally forgo your likely bedroom cleaning duties.

 The Room Cleaning Checklist Step By Step